 Difficulty: Hard

-The Grinnell Lake Trail is a 7.1 mile loop with stunning views.
-However, the best photo spot comes from taking on the challenge to Grinnell Glacier.
-11.2 miles and over 2K feet in elevation gain to reach the glacier.
-If hiking all this distance isn’t quite your speed, don’t worry, the viewpoint above is reachable just 3½ -4 miles along this trail.
+The best photo of Grinnell Lake isn’t on the trail to the lake itself though.
+It comes from continuing on to Grinnell Glacier.
+The full trail to Grinnell Glacier is a total of 11.2 miles and over 2,000 feet in elevation gain.
+If hiking all this distance isn’t quite your speed, don’t worry, the viewpoint above is reachable just 3.5 – 4 miles along the trail.

 Trail: Grinnell Lake Trail or Grinnell Glacier Trail